Montrose Basin: Wildlife

 The extensive mudflats are home to large populations of invertebrates, especially annelid worms, the snail Hydrobia and the amphipod Corophium.
 There are also beds of mussels Mytilus edulis.
 The flora includes beds consisting of three species of eel grass, Zostera, and algae.
 The mudflats support numbers of waders and wildfowl including Eurasian oystercatcher, common redshank, red knot, mute swan, Eurasian wigeon and common eider.
 Large flocks of pink-footed goose and greylag goose use the basin to roost in and feed in the surrounding farmland.
 As well as wintering eiders the basin supports a large breeding population.
 In all 213 species of bird have been recorded on the basin, most being winter visitors or passage migrants and just over 50 species are thought to breed.

 A visitor centre was opened on the south side of the basin at Rossie Braes by the Scottish Wildlife Trust in 1995.

 History

 The Montrose Basin Heritage Society was formed in 1999 to bring together information about the basin, including its history and archaeology.
-The oldest evidence for humans in the area dating back as far as over 3,000 year B.C.E., this being the linear monument, known as the cursus, which runs from Powis to Old Montrose.
+The oldest evidence for humans in the area dating back as far as over 3,000 BCE, this being the linear monument, known as the cursus, which runs from Powis to Old Montrose.